 Types of Internships

 All RISCL Internships are unpaid volunteer positions.
 All students who meet the program requirements are welcome to apply.
-Internships may be taken for academic credit.
-The amount of academic credits that a student receives is usually pre-determined by their school.
+Internships are limited to 40 hours.
+The 40 hour limited is firm and will not be extended.

 Types of Students

 The RISCL Internship/Volunteer Program accepts applications from graduate and undergraduate students who meet the following criteria at the time of application: